Lenvatinib (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how lenvatinib works.
+- Some medicines can affect how lenvatinib works.
 Tell your doctor if you are using any of the following:

 - Thyroid medicines